kriwil/labster-wiki-dump/markdown/0153_Next_Generation_Sequencing.md

 actual [Sequencing process](/wiki/Sequencing_process "wikilink").

-![**Figure 2.** Workflow of Next Generation Sequencing using Illumina platform.]( IlluminaNGSflow.png "fig:Figure 2.
+![**Figure 2.** Workflow of Next Generation Sequencing using Illumina platform.](https://s3-us-west-2.amazonaws.com/labster/wiki/media/IlluminaNGSflow.png "fig:Figure 2.
 Workflow of Next Generation Sequencing using Illumina platform.")
 The parallel sequencing produces millions and billions of reads per run.
 This is exponentially larger than the reads that are produced by First Generation Sequencing.
 Next Generation Sequencing is a very powerful